Privacy Policy

 - Operate the app — deliver alarm functionality, track push-up completion, and apply your preferences.

-- Operate the leaderboard — authenticate your account, publish your display name, avatar, and aggregate push-up metrics to other signed-in users, and rank users by weekly, monthly, and all-time totals.
+- Operate the leaderboard — authenticate your account, publish your display name, avatar, and best alarm-dismissal times to other signed-in users, and rank users by their fastest dismissal times on a weekly, monthly, and all-time basis.

 - Moderate the community — review user reports and take action against accounts that violate our Terms of Service.